 - Explain how your choice of vehicle has an impact on safety

 - Tell you some key technologies to look out for, if you're buying a car

-This is step 1 of the Brake and Direct Line Roadmap to safe and healthy journeys, helping you to learn about, and make, safe and healthy journey choices.
+This is step 1 of the Brake Roadmap to safe and healthy journeys, in partnership with Direct Line and Green Flag, helping you to learn about, and make, safe and healthy journey choices.